YSZhuoyang/COMP90049-knowledge-technologies-Project/README.md

 ## How to run file
 * Install and open Intellij
 * Clone the project, navigate to the project directory and open the project
-* Go to 'File -> Project structure -> Libraries' to check whether library dependencies are imported
+* Go to 'File -> Project structure -> Libraries' to check whether maven library dependencies are imported
 * Add an application run/debug entry in edit configuration and select TestDriver.java
+* By default, the file loaders will read all files into memory however both analyzers only process 20 reviews, for the purpose of speed and convenience for manually checking correctness.
+But it can be configered by modifying the input parameter in 'TestDriver.java'.
+Details can be found in 'TestDriver.java' file
 * After running the project, output files named 'NGram matches.txt', 'Local edit distance matches.txt' and 'evaluations.txt' will appear under './Output/' directory

 ## Author